- Checklist for Outpatient Therapy Discharges

 Medicare Coverage for Outpatient Therapy

 Physical therapy, occupational therapy, and speech therapy services can be covered by Medicare Part B for people residing in the community, and for those with continuing hospital or nursing home stays that are not otherwise covered by Medicare, if they meet certain criteria.
-Medicare limits how much it pays for medically necessary outpatient therapy services on an annual basis.
-An individual may qualify for an exception to the therapy cap limits.
-See section 5 for more information on therapy caps and exceptions.

 Physical therapy services involve the evaluation and treatment of various diagnoses that change a person’s ability to function.
 A physical therapist evaluates components of movement such as strength, range of motion, balance, endurance and mobility.
 Physical therapists also provide a treatment program to help people move, reduce pain, restore function, and prevent disability.